 Selecting the best source to copy the data from requires a prediction of future end-to-end path characteristics between the destination and each possible source.
-Accurate predictions of the performance obtainable from each source requires measurement of available bandwidth (both end-to-end and hop-by-hop), latency, loss, and other characteristics important to file transfer performance.
+Accurate prediction of the performance obtainable from each source requires measurement of available bandwidth (both end-to-end and hop-by-hop), latency, loss, and other characteristics important to file transfer performance.

-Determining whether there would be an advantage in splitting up the copy, and, for example, copying the first half of the file from site B and in parallel copying the second half of the file from site C, requires hop-by-hop availability information for each network path.
+Determining whether there would be an advantage in splitting up the copy, and, for example, copying the first half of the file from site B and in parallel copying the second half of the file from site C, requires hop-by-hop link availability information for each network path.
 If the bottleneck hop is a hop that is shared by both paths then there is no advantage to splitting up the file copy in this way.

 Parallel data streams will usually increase the total throughput on uncongested paths, as shown by Hacker et al. [15].
-However, on congested paths, using parallel streams may just make the problem worse.
+However, on congested hops, using parallel streams may just make the problem worse.
 Therefore, further measurements, such as delay and loss, are needed to determine how many parallel streams to use.

-Even in the case of a single stream, accurate network measurements can greatly improve performance and host resource allocation.
+Even in the case of a single stream, accurate network measurements can be used to greatly improve performance and host resource allocation.
 TCP has always used a "prediction" (or smoothed estimate) of the RTT to determine timeouts.
-Recent work in the Web100 [28] project aims to extend this by making more information available to the TCP stack and to external programs.
+Recent work in the Web100 [29] project aims to improve these estimates and make more information available to the TCP stack and to external programs.

-3.1 How this document helps
+2.1 How this recommendation helps

 When a distributed application is designed, the designer makes decisions about what options the application has for adapting to the network, how to make a decision between them, and what measurement tools to use.
-Typically, an application-level interface, such as that provided by NWS [30], provides the necessary information.
+Typically, an application-layer interface, such as that provided by NWS [31], provides the necessary information.

-Currently there exist a variety of APIs for collecting network information from network tools and Grid Information Services, none of which are compatible.
-Our goal is to provide a way for both network tool and grid application designers to agree on a common classification of measurement observations taken by various systems and desired by applications.
-We believe that our nomenclature would also be well suited to defining a set of schemata for disparate measurement data that allows for its discovery and presentation by a general-purpose Grid Information Systems interface such as that described in [27], however we believe that this nomenclature is as well-suited for annotating information contained in other schemas as it is for developing a new schema.
+Currently a variety of APIs exist for collecting network information from network tools and Grid information services, none of which are compatible.
+This recommendation provides a way for both network tool and grid application designers to agree on a common classification of measurement observations taken by various systems and desired by applications.
+It presents a necessary basis for defining a set of schemata for disparate measurement data that allows for its discovery and presentation by a general-purpose Grid information systems interface such as that described in [28].
+The nomenclature of this recommendation is as well-suited for annotating information contained in other schemata as it is for developing a new schema.